Immigration to Spain: Irregular migration

 The concept of an "irregular", "undocumented", or "illegal" migrant did not become meaningful in Spain's social imagination until the passing of the Ley de Extranjería in 1985, a year before Spain's entry into the European Communities.

 Even though the main paths for the entry of clandestine migration have traditionally been airports and land borders, the sea route has proven to have a "profound impact at the social level" owing to qualitative, rather than quantitative, reasons.

 Regarding the governance of the migration of Sub-Saharan people from Morocco (and Western Sahara) into Spain (which include crossings into the autonomous cities of Ceuta and Melilla, as well as a sea route to the Canary Islands), the Moroccan and Spanish authorities follow necropolitical forms of border control which are complemented with the favouring of the idea of "advancing borders" by reaching deals with origin or transit countries such as Guinea Conakry, Mali, Ivory Coast, and Gambia.

+During the Premierships of People's Party José María Aznar and Socialist Party José Luis Rodríguez Zapatero, Spain gave residency to more than 1 million undocumented migrants in different amnesties in 1996, 2000, 2001 and 2005.

 On 9 October 2024, Spanish Prime Minister Pedro Sánchez urged the European Parliament to speed up the implementation of the New Pact on Migration and Asylum to alleviate the migration crisis in the Canary Islands, which had seen the illegal arrival of a record number of 46,843 migrants, mostly from Senegal, Mali and Morocco (up from 39,910 in 2023).
 Sánchez tried to push through a law that would introduce mandatory distribution of migrants among Spanish regions in order to alleviate pressure in the Canary Islands.

 The Sánchez government planned to legalize around 900,000 undocumented migrants by 2027.

+On July 2026, almost 1.2 million of Spain's undocumented migrants applied for legal status.

+Along with Melilla, Ceuta's position on the Maghreb's Mediterranean coast attracts migrants who attempt entry into Spain, utilising several methods to cross the border (including breaching the exclave's perimeter or using the sea to skirt around it).
+Notable large-scale breaches occurred in 2021 (approximately 8,000 people), and 2026 (approximately 80,000 people).